-Radio contests are popular with broadcasters and with listeners.
-But you can bulletproof radio contests by observing some basic must-follow guidelines for successful contests.
+Radio contests are popular with broadcasters and listeners.
+But many aren’t delivering the results they could.
+Fortunately, programmers can bulletproof radio contests by observing some basic must-follow guidelines for successful contests.

 Ignore these guidelines at your peril.

-Every game you play and every contest you create must be easy to understand and play.
-And it has to be simple even for those casual listeners who are barely paying attention.
+Every game contest must be easy to understand and play.
+And it has to be simple even for casual listeners who are barely paying attention.

-How complicated is your contest?
-Here’s a good way to judge: If you can’t explain it to a third-grader in 10 seconds or less, it’s too complicated.
+Here’s a good way to judge whether a contest is simple enough: Explain it to a third-grader in 10 seconds or less.
+If they don’t get it, it’s too complicated.

-Most of your audience won’t play the game or enter the contest.
+Most of the audience won’t play a game or enter a contest.
 Those that do play are important listeners.
-But they’re going to play any game you create because they’re contest players.
+But they’re going to play because they’re contest players.

 So design each contest with listening in mind.
 Don’t get caught up in the mechanics of the game.
-Focus on the entertainment value.
-That means you probably won’t want to use those low-hanging-fruit tactics like call in to win because it’s not fun to listen to.
-Or play along with.
+Focus on entertainment value.
+Avoid low-hanging-fruit tactics like call in to win because it’s not fun to listen to.

 How you sound is far more important than simply airing a contestant or winner.

 Many times, stations (and personalities) are excited to put a winner on the air.
-They’re waiting for that great sound bite and the caller is boring.
+They’re hoping for a great sound bite.
+But the caller is boring.
 Or has nothing to say.
-However, it is important to celebrate the winner and close the feedback loop.
-But you don’t have to put them on!
-You can simply announce their name to congratulate them.
+Sure, it’s important to celebrate the winner and close the feedback loop.
+But they don’t have to be on-air!
+Simply announce their name and congratulate them.

-When playing a game with a contestant, hope for likable, upbeat contestants that sound great on the air.
-Screen contestants the way you’d screen callers.
-You don’t have to make it a random player.
-Just invite the audience to call if they’d like to play your game.
+When playing a game with a contestant, screen them for a likable, upbeat contestant that sounds great as much as possible.
+It doesn’t have to be a random player.
+Invite the audience to call if they’d like to play.

 NOTE: Don’t do this with giveaways.
 That’s illegal!

-When listeners call, evaluate if they are the type of player your audience will identify with and cheer for!
+When listeners call, decide if they are the type of player your audience will identify with and cheer for!
 Screen them the way a television game show would cast a contestant.

-The fourth way to bulletproof radio contests is to insure the player is ready to perform on the air.
+The fourth way to bulletproof radio contests is to ensure the player is ready to perform on the air.
 They should know how to play the game and what to expect when they go on.
-Explain to them that you’ll introduce them and what you want them to do.
+Explain what will happen and what you want them to do.

-It’s also up to you (or your phone screener) to get them excited about being on.
-Being upbeat and high energy is contagious, and they’ll sound better if you sound excited.
-That’s one of the basics of call screening, and it applies to contests and games as much as talk shows and segments.
+It’s also up to you (or a phone screener) to get them excited.
+High energy is contagious.
+That’s one of the basics of call screening, and it applies to contests and games as much as talk shows and call-in segments.

-Remember that you’re not the star of the game.
-The listener is.
+The listener is the star of the game.
 But you are the star of the show, and all of the positive feelings reflect back on you if you make the listener a star.

-While you should avoid upstaging the contestant, you also have to be focused and guide the break.
-If the contest drifts off topic, it’ll destroy your forward momentum.
+Avoid upstaging the contestant, but stay focused and guide the break as a good host would.
+If the contest drifts, it’ll destroy forward momentum.

-When it takes too long to introduce the contestant and explain it, you lose attention because it’s probably confusing.
+When it takes too long to introduce the contestant and explain how to play, listeners lose attention.

-The final must-follow principle for radio contests is to add suspense!
+The final must-follow principle for radio contests is to add drama or suspense!
 This may be the most important element.
 Each game is a story, and stories are more exciting with drama.

-What are your must-follow principles for radio contests?
+What are your must-follow principles to bullet-proof radio contests?
 Share them with me.
 I’d love to add them to the list.

 Is This Really Radio's Most Valuable Resource For Personalities Programmers and Promotion Managers?